 A better way to diagnose thyroid disease

-90 percent of thyroid disease is autoimmune.
-The best test, therefore, is a test for thyroid autoimmunity called “thyroid antibodies.”
+Most thyroid disease is caused by an underlying autoimmune problem.
+The best test for thyroid disease, therefore, is a test for thyroid autoimmunity called “thyroid antibodies.”
 Thyroid antibodies correlate with symptoms—regardless of TSH.

 Other useful tests: free T3, free T4, reverse T3, SHBG, and thyroid ultrasound.